flags/MacroPad/readme.md

 linked tutorials as often as possible, but it's a low priority.

 For those who like learning by example, I've included my [personal config](example.conf).
-It almost always has example of new functionality.
+It almost always has examples of new functionality.

+If you're having trouble setting up a config, open up an issue and I will help.

 ## Requirements